Peering Through Preferences: Unraveling Feedback Acquisition for Aligning Large Language Models

 \subsection{Data Analysis}

 \paragraph{Ratings Distribution.} We present the score distribution for the $4$K ratings data from the human annotations and their corresponding GPT-3.5-Turbo annotations in Figure \ref{fig:ratings_score_dist}.
-We find that the majority of the responses ($\sim 80\%$) achieve better than average ratings i.e., a score $>4$ from the humans and the AI.
-This indicates that the quality of candidate responses from Alpaca-7B is good which can be attributed to its instruction-following capabilities.
+We find that the majority of the responses ($\sim 80\%$) achieve better than average ratings ($>4$) from the humans and AI.
+This indicates that the quality of responses from Alpaca-7B is good, attributed to its instruction-following capabilities.
 In addition, we find that the human annotators tend to give a perfect score of 7 to a large proportion of the responses, whereas GPT-3.5-Turbo assigns the perfect score to less than $<5\%$ cases.
-We also observe that the majority of responses achieve an ratings score of 5 or 6 from GPT-3.5, and the distribution flattens to either side of these scores.
-Our observation of the skewness in the ratings score distribution from AI systems is corroborated by Figure 2 in \cite{peng2023instruction}.
+We observe that the majority of responses achieve an ratings score of 5 or 6 from GPT-3.5, and the distribution flattens to either side of these scores (same as Fig. 2 in \cite{peng2023instruction}).

 \paragraph{Feedback data is unbiased towards longer and unique responses.} Prior works \cite{zheng2023judging,wang2023far} have shown that LLMs may favor longer and verbose responses, to varying degrees, despite being inaccurate and of lower quality.
-To this end, we assess whether the length or number of unique words in the candidate responses bias the ratings and rankings feedback judgments from humans and AI in our data.
-We present the results for such assessment in the ratings and rankings feedback in Appendix Table \ref{tab:ratings_bias} and \ref{tab:rankings_bias} respectively.
-In Table \ref{tab:ratings_bias}, we find that the ratings scores assigned to the individual responses do not increase with the average length and the average number of unique words in the response for both humans and AI.
-Similarly in Table \ref{tab:rankings_bias}, we find that there is no discernible difference between the average length and average number of unique tokens of the preferred and unpreferred response in the rankings feedback collected from the humans and AI.
-This highlights that our feedback data is unbiased towards longer and unique responses, and the differences observed from the prior works might be attributed to differences in the experimental setups.
+We assess whether the length or number of unique words in the candidate responses bias the ratings and rankings feedback judgments from humans and AI in our data (Appendix Table \ref{tab:ratings_bias} and \ref{tab:rankings_bias}).
+In summary, we find that there is no discernible difference between the average length and average number of unique tokens of the preferred and unpreferred response in the rankings feedback collected from the humans and AI.